Pat992/dart_azure_cosmosdb/README.md

 Performing a GET on the documents resource of a particular collection, i.e. the docs URI path, returns a list of documents under the collection.

 The document-list operation returns a `Future<CosmosDocumentList>` with a list of  `CosmosDocument` or an error object.
-See [3.4.6 The Document model](#346-the-document-model) for information on the returned model and its variables.
+See [3.4.6 The CosmosDocument model](#346-the-cosmosdocument-model) for information on the returned model and its variables.
 ```dart
 final CosmosDocumentList documentList = await cosmosDb.document.list(
     // REQUIRED -> User generated name/id of the database.